dotnet/csharplang/proposals/init.md

 }
 ```

-The same applies for changing a `get` only property to have an `init set`
+The same applies for changing a `get` only property to have an `init`
 accessor.

 ### IL verification
-When .NET Core decides to re-implement IL verify the rules will need to be
+When .NET Core decides to re-implement IL verification the rules will need to be
 adjusted to account for `init` members.
 This will need to be included in the
 rule changes for non-mutating acess to `readonly` data.